GartoxFR/pld-comp/README.md

 make -j         # Build the project in parallel make test -j    # Build the project and execute the tests
 ```

+# Options available
+-O0 to get rid of all optimizations done by the compiler